ibm-cloud-docs/Cloudant/guides/database_partitioning.md

 - Search

 When you make a partition query, the database can query just the data within a single partition.
-As a partition's data resides in just one shard (with three replicas), the API coordination node can make a request directly to servers that host that data rather than needing to combine responses from many servers.
-It's also freed from buffering the response, since there's no combination step to carry out.
+A partition's data resides in just one shard (with three replicas).
+The API coordination node can make a request directly to servers that host that data rather than needing to combine responses from many servers.
+The API coordination node is also free from buffering the response since it has no combination step to carry out.
 As a result, the data arrives at the client more quickly.

 As the size of a database increases, the number of shards